polterguy/phosphorusfive/core/p5.webapp/README.md

 This file is a normal ASP.NET web.config file, with some additional P5 specific settings.
 See the web.config example for an explanation of each of these settings.

-### The "media" folder

-Contains global images, JavaScript, and CSS files, which are an integral part of P5.

 ### The "common" folder

 Contains files common for all users, and does not belong to one specific user in general.